-(2) Represents (1) 38,972,000 ordinary shares held by All Brilliance Investments Limited, a limited liability company incorporated under the laws of British Virgin Islands and being wholly-controlled by Mr. Zhang; (2) 4,571,500 ordinary shares held by Hopeful World Company Limited, a limited liability company incorporated under the laws of British Virgin Islands and being wholly-controlled by Ms. Rui Mi, the spouse of Mr. Yi Zhang; (3) 2,435,750 ordinary shares held by Acton Town International Limited, a limited liability company incorporated under the laws of British Virgin Islands and being wholly-controlled by Ms. Rui Mi, the spouse of Mr. Yi Zhang; (3) 2,435,750 ordinary shares held by Acton Town International Limited, a limited liability company incorporated under the laws of British Virgin Islands and being held wholly-controlled by Ms. Nan Zhang, a daughter of Mr. Yi Zhang; (4) 2,435,750 ordinary shares held by Apex Pride Global Limited, a limited liability company incorporated under the laws of British Virgin Islands and being held wholly-controlled by Ms. Nan Zhang; and (5) 200,000 ordinary shares directly held by Mr. Yi Zhang.
+- The business address of YS Biopharma's directors and executive officers is Building No. 2, 38 Yongda Road, Daxing Biomedical Industry Park, Daxing District, Beijing, PRC. - (2) Represents (1) 38,972,000 ordinary shares held by All Brilliance Investments Limited, a limited liability company incorporated under the laws of British Virgin Islands and being wholly-controlled by Mr. Zhang; (2) 4,571,500 ordinary shares held by Hopeful World Company Limited, a limited liability company incorporated under the laws of British Virgin Islands and being wholly-controlled by Ms. Rui Mi, the spouse of Mr. Yi Zhang; (3) 2,435,750 ordinary shares held by Acton Town International Limited, a limited liability company incorporated under the laws of British Virgin Islands and being held wholly-controlled by Ms. Nan Zhang, a daughter of Mr. Yi Zhang; (4) 2,435,750 ordinary shares held by Apex Pride Global Limited, a limited liability company incorporated under the laws of British Virgin Islands and being held wholly-controlled by Ms. Xu Zhang, a daughter of Mr. Yi Zhang; and (5) 200,000 ordinary shares directly held by Mr. Yi Zhang.
 Mr. Yi Zhang and his aforementioned affiliates have entered into an acting-in-concert agreement to act in concert with Mr. Yi Zhang.
-See the section entitled "Certain Relationships and Related Person Transactions - Concert Party Agreement" and "Summary of the Prospectus - Overview" for details.
+See the section entitled "Certain Relationships and Related Person Transactions Concert Party Agreement" and "Summary of the Prospectus Overview" for details.
 The registered address of All Brilliance Investments Limited is Wickhams Cay II, Road Town, Tortola, VG1110, British Virgin Islands.
 All the registered addresses of Hopeful World Company Limited, Acton Town International and Apex Pride Global Limited are Portcullis TrustNet Chambers, P.O.
-Box 3444, Road Town, Tortola, British Virgin Islands.
+Box 3444, Road Town, Tortola, British Virgin Islands. - (3) Represents (1) 1,802,780 ordinary shares held by Mountainview Investment Holdings LLC, a limited liability company incorporated under the laws of the State of Delaware and being wholly-controlled by Mr. Hui Shao; and (2) 200,000 ordinary shares directly held by Mr. Hui Shao.
+The business address of Mountainview Investment Holdings LLC is 8 The Green, Suite B, Dover, Delaware 19901, USA. - (4) The shares reported are held in the name of the Sponsor.
+Mr. Bo Tan is one of the three managers of the Sponsor.
+The managers have voting and investment discretion with respect to the ordinary shares held of record by the Sponsor.
+Each of the managers of the Sponsor disclaims any beneficial ownership of the securities held by the Sponsor other than to the extent of any pecuniary interest they may have therein, directly or indirectly.